 Exterior murals usually have some historical significance if on a commercial building.

 When I do studio work, like graphic design, I accept all sorts of commissions, from standard business advertisements, branding design to architectural renderings and even stage props & backdrops for one of our local theaters.
 And lately, we've been designing and creating decor for large parties, like the 17 dog houses I designed and built out of foam core.

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. Do your homework...don't shop price.
+Do your homework...don't shop price.
 More often than not, you'll get what you pay for...

-A. I wish potential customers wouldn't treat artists like we are all starving artists by telling us how many people will see our work, and therefore, you should give us a discount (implied, usually).
+I wish potential customers wouldn't treat artists like we are all starving artists by telling us how many people will see our work, and therefore, you should give us a discount (implied, usually).
 That's insulting.

 I wish they also realized how much thought goes into creating a piece of commissioned art.
 That part is rarely, if ever charged out as a 'billable hour' in spite of usually having to spend many hours thinking about a project.
 We just don't snap our fingers and make murals appear.